Penghui0616/MCAnalysis/README.md

 Environemet: Successfully excucted in python 3.8
 ______
 # MCAnalysis
-This is an auto moment curvature analysis tool.
-Mesh generation is accomplished by gmesh, and  moment curvature analysis is running in openseespy platform.
+This is an auto moment-curvature analysis tool.
+Mesh generation is accomplished by gmesh, and  moment-curvature analysis is running in openseespy platform.

 ## Tutorials
 1. download the zip file.